 - If you do fry, choose a vegetable oil such as sunflower, rapeseed or olive.

 Following a Mediterranean diet can reduce the chance of developing cardiovascular disease.
-Read more about the Mediterranean Diet.
+See the separate leaflet called Mediterranean Diet.

 Drinking a small or moderate amount of alcohol probably reduces the risk of developing cardiovascular diseases (38% compared with teetotallers in one study).
 That is, 1-2 units per day - which is up to 14 units per week.
 Drinking more than the recommended upper limits can be harmful.
 Men and women should drink no more than 14 units per week.